 The enacted “Coronavirus Aid, Relief, and Economic Security Act” (the CARES Act) and "Coronavirus Response and Relief Supplemental Appropriations Act" have prompted many questions.
 The previously mentioned Acts include spending for public health to confront the COVID-19 pandemic; immediate cash relief for individual citizens; a broad lending program for small businesses; targeted relief for certain hard-hit industries; as well as other provisions.

 Below is an overview of some of the provisions of the Acts that pertain to individuals.

 How are payments calculated?

-Under the plan, U.S. residents with a work eligible social security number will receive an Economic Impact Payment.
+Under the plan, U.S. residents, permanent resident aliens, or qualified resident aliens with a work eligible social security number may receive an Economic Impact Payment.
 Please keep in mind there are stipulations, such as payments to individuals who may still be claimed as dependents by their parents.
 The standard calculation structure is as follows: